Azure/azure-openapi-validator/docs/rules.md

 Please refer to [system-data-in-properties-bag.md](./system-data-in-properties-bag.md) for details.

-### TagsAreNotAllowedForProxyResources
+### TagsNotAllowedInPropertiesBag

 `tags` should not be specified in the properties bag for proxy resources.
 Consider using a Tracked resource instead.

-Please refer to [tags-are-not-allowed-for-proxy-resources.md](./tags-are-not-allowed-for-proxy-resources.md) for details.
+Please refer to [tags-not-allowed-in-properties-bag.md](./tags-not-allowed-in-properties-bag.md) for details.

 ### TenantLevelAPIsNotAllowed